Gisborne Surf Guide

 -respect the local environment and beaches

--paddle to the inside if someone is on a wave when you’re paddling out so you don't get in their way
+-either paddle wide if you can or paddle to the inside and take a hit if you can't go wide if someone is on a wave when you’re paddling out so you don't get in their way

 -know and follow right of way rules